yangyuan16/stock-predictors/README.md

 >>
 >> create a predictor_name.py follow the writing styles of examples i.e. ep.py and market_cap.py
 >> see more details in [Read The Docs](https://stock-predictors.readthedocs.io/en/latest/)

+* Notes:
+> The frequency of data: monthly.